boots-edu/textbook/source/original/week9.md

 __Topic: Basic Web Development__  __WebEz__  __: Getting Started__

-* So let’s look at how to do this back in MainComponent\.
+* So let's look at how to do this back in MainComponent\.
   * If we are at the first image\, disable the previous button\.
   * If we are at the second image\, disable the next button\.
   * If next is pushed increment the image number